Ali-coindesk-scraping-task/Productinfo/README.md

 **2:**

 Execute the Python script.
 The results will be stores in a Comma Seperate Values in the current working directory.

+Name of the file will follow the format of: **first_desired_category_initials**&**second_desired_category_initials**&... .csv

+Example: For books in categories Romance and Crime, the filename will be **Ro&Cr.csv**

 (Tip: You can find the current working directory by using the command "pwd" in your python terminal shell)